 The Company has adopted a Policy for prevention of Sexual Harassment in line with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 and rules thereunder.
 The Company has also formed an "Internal Complaints Committee" for prevention and redressal of sexual harassment at workplace.
 While maintaining the highest governance norms, the Company has appointed external independent person who works in this area and has the requisite experience in handling such matters, as member of Internal Complaints Committee.
-The Company has ensured a wide dissemination of the Policy and have conducted various awareness programmes in the organization.
-The Company has not received any complaint of sexual harassment during the financial year 2019-2020.
+The Company has ensured a wide dissemination of the Policy and have conducted various offline training sessions and awareness programmes for all employees across the Company.
+The Company has not received any complaint of sexual harassment during the financial year 2020-2021.

-31. PARTICULARS OF EMPLOYEES:
+31. PARTICULARS OF EMPLOYEES :

 Disclosures with respect to the remuneration of Directors and employees as required under Section 197 of Companies Act, 2013 and Rule 5 (1) Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 have been appended as Annexure to this Report.
-The statement containing names of top ten employees in terms of remuneration drawn and the particulars of employees as required under Section 197(12) of the Act read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is provided in a separate annexure forming part of this report.
+Details of employee remuneration as required under provisions of Section 197 of the Act and Rule 5(2) and 5(3) of the Rules, is provided in a separate annexure forming part of this report.
 Further, the report and the accounts are being sent to the members excluding the aforesaid annexure.
 In terms of Section 136 of the Act, the said annexure is open for inspection at the Registered Office of the Company.
 Any shareholder interested in obtaining a copy of the same may write to the Company Secretary.